jbn/itikz/README.rst

 * inkscape   (ensure inkscape is on the path)
 * pdf2svg    (https://github.com/jalios/pdf2svg-windows  enure the selected directory is on the path)

-Install itikz with `python setup.py install`
+Install itikz with `python -m pip install`

 To see the directories in your pythonpath, execute the following in python: